rohany/rohany.github.io/src/content/home.md

 # Research

-I'm broadly interested in programming langauges and computer systems.
+I'm broadly interested in programming languages and computer systems.
 My recent research focuses on the intersection of these fields, in the topic of parallel computing.

 I was fortunate for the opportunity to be advised by [Umut Acar](http://www.umut-acar.org/) and